BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/README.md

 ##Do You Need Help?
-The system methodology has been described in our paper [1].
-But, if you have any question or suggestion, please feel free to contact me by email: vahid [dot] soleimani [at] bristol [dot] ac [dot] uk
+Source codes compilation and running directions have been explained in details, in their dedicated sub-repositories.
+Further, the system methodology has been illustrated in our paper [1].
+But, if you have any question or suggestion, please feel free to contact me by email: vahid [dot] soleimani [at] bristol [dot] ac [dot] uk .

 ##Publication